thejimster82/CvilleAQ/index.md

 ## Data Cleaning

 Our sensors operate only within certain bounds (these can be found on their respective datasheets) and we know Charlottesville's weather well enough to rule out specific conditions.
 Beyond this, we knew that sensors that were malfunctioning would report consistent values or linearly-varying values over long periods of time.
 Using these two considerations, we were able to construct a simple data-cleaning strategy that removes data that is out-of-bounds and that is behaving linearly for an extended period of time.
-After performing the data removal we were able to visualize which box had issues with which metrics through a heatmap, shown below.
-From this we can see that most of our boxes had issues with the PMS7003, and a few had issues with the SCD30.
-This type of visual might allow us to detect particularly problematic boxes in the future and to go into the debugging process with some level of insight as to where the problem lies.
+After performing the data removal we were able to visualize which kit had issues with which metrics through a heatmap, shown below.
+From this we can see that most of our kits had issues with the PMS7003, and a few had issues with the SCD30.
+This type of visual might allow us to detect particularly problematic kits in the future and to go into the debugging process with some level of insight as to where the problem lies.
 We found that ~25% of our incoming readings were invalid and ~50% our rows included at least one invalid reading.
 Our further analyses remove all rows with **any** invalid metrics.

 ![invalid data heatmap](assets/img/analysis/invalid.png)